demianr/memcached/docs/BinaryProtocol.md

 * Total body length: Length in bytes of extra + key + value
 * Opaque: Will be copied back to you in the response
 * CAS: Data version check

+### Extra data fields for request

+The extra data is dependant on the command.
+Possible fields are described below.

+Flags, a arbitrary 32-bit unsigned integer that the server stores along with the data and sends back when the item is retrieved.
+  Clients may use this as a bit field to store data-specific information;
+  this field is opaque to the server.
+Note that in memcached 1.2.0 and lower, flags are 16-bits, instead of 32, you should restrict yourself to 16 bits for compatibility with older versions.

+Expiration, the expiration time.
+If it's 0, the item never expires (although it may be deleted from the cache to make place for other items).
+If it's non-zero (either Unix time or offset in seconds from current time), it is guaranteed that clients will not be able to retrieve this item after the expiration time arrives (measured by server time).
+If a negative value is given the item is immediately expired.

 ## Defined Values